 - Stem-cell research: UC Davis is on the leading edge of stem cell research with the Institute for Regenerative Cures, funded by the National Institutes of Health to translate human stem cell research into therapies.

 - Full-service medical center: With many centers of excellence — including the region's only level 1 trauma center, renowned institutes for the study of neurodevelopmental disorders and population health improvement, and a nationally designated cancer center — the UC Davis Medical Center serves a 33-county, 65,000-square-mile area that stretches north to the Oregon border and east to Nevada.
 It further extends its reach through the award-winning telemedicine program, which gives California's remote and medically underserved communities unprecedented access to specialty and subspecialty care.

 - Teaching animal hospital: UC Davis’ Veterinary Medical Teaching Hospital cares for more than 45,000 small and large animals each year while teaching veterinary students essential clinical skills.

-- Collaborating with entrepreneurs: The UC Davis Center for Entrepreneurship at the Graduate School of Management brings science, engineering and business students and faculty together with experienced entrepreneurs, investors and corporate leaders in a highly collaborative environment that blends effective theory with hands-on participation and solution-driven innovation.
+- Collaborating with entrepreneurs: The UC Davis Child Family Center for Innovationa and Entrepreneurship at the Graduate School of Management brings science, engineering and business students and faculty together with experienced entrepreneurs, investors and corporate leaders in a highly collaborative environment that blends effective theory with hands-on participation and solution-driven innovation.

 - Law clinics for the public: The UC Davis School of Law offers community support in the areas of immigration, prison law, civil rights litigation, family protection and before the California Supreme Court.